sammyred22/phpflickr/trunk/phpFlickr/README.txt

     documentation page (a link to which is included with each function in the clasS).
     The only exception to this is photos_search() which has so many optional arguments that it's easier for everyone around if you just have to pass an associative array of arguments.
-See the comment on line #580 in phpFlickr.php for more information.
+See the comment in the photos_search() definition in phpFlickr.php for more information.

 Using Caching:
     Caching can be very important to a project.
 Just a few calls to the Flickr API